Frequently Asked Questions

 A full step-by-step guide on how to apply is located on our How to apply page.

-If the above does not work, please contact us on (03) 8344 5538 or alternatively emails us on email@example.com.
+If the above does not work, please contact us on (03) 8344 5538 or alternatively email us on email@example.com.
 Include as much detail as possible about your application including your User ID Number, your name, a screenshot (if applicable) and an overview of the problem you are experiencing.
-We will do our best to assist you with your application.

 Subject areas delivered on campus are taught by University of Melbourne academics, lecturers and tutors.
 Classes at School Centres are delivered by secondary teachers who have been trained by the University to teach the Extension Program subject.